bstilin/Rocket/README.md

 - `CoffeeExample.jl`: A univariate, binary classification problem using the ridge regression implementation from MLJLinearModels.jl.
 The code assumes your data folder contains the folder "Coffee" from the UCR archive.

 - `ChlorineConcentrationExample.jl`: A univariate, three-class classification problem using the ridge regression implementation from ScikitLearn.jl.
 See Python documentation for `sklearn.linear_model.RidgeClassifier` for details of how ridge regression is applied to a multiclass problem.
 The code assumes your data folder contains the folder "ChlorineConcentration" from the UCR archive.

+- `ClassifierExamples.jl`: A collection of examples demonstrating how to run L1 or elastic-net penalized logistic regression, LASSO, and ridge regression using MLJLinearModels.jl and ScikitLearn.jl.